Peter-duiyi/Algorithm-and-Data-Structure/Binary Search.md

 ```
 Then we can implement the function to get the lowerBound or upperBound, this code also from a video and I will post the link below
 A = [1, 2, 2, 2, 4, 4, 5]
+        l        u
+lower_bound is the first found target number
+upper_bound is the number after last target number
 lower_bound(A, 2) = 1, lower_bound(A, 3) = 4(does not exist)
 upper_bound(A, 2) = 4, lower_bound(A, 5) = 7(does not exist)
 in these cases, `we cannot stop once we find the matched number because we are supposed to find the earliest/latest one in the array` and that's why we don't have this line, if(arr[mid] == target), in our code.